-Integrate Fortinet Fortigate with Red Canary
+Integrate Fortinet FortiGate with Red Canary

 Integrating Fortinet FortiGate with Red Canary enhances threat detection and response capabilities by combining advanced firewall protection with expert threat hunting.
 To integrate Fortinet FortiGate with Red Canary, follow the procedure below from beginning to end.